Hamburger

 United Kingdom

 Trade unions are prevalent in certain sectors (eg, manufacturing, transport and the public sector).
-25 percent of workers are members, but most are employed in the public sector.
+Approximately 25 percent of workers are members, but most are employed in the public sector.
 Many businesses have no union or other worker representation.
 Works councils are uncommon.
 Industry-level collective bargaining agreements are uncommon.

 United States